 How many Walden Educator for a Day grants will be awarded?

 Walden will award $5,000 grants to five individual schools participating in Educator for a Day events.

 How will the recipients be chosen?

 The five recipients will be selected by a panel of judges based on the following criteria: The nomination should demonstrate the educator’s passion for teaching, knowledge of today’s preK–12 learning environment, and desire to improve children’s access to high-quality education with proven learning outcomes.
-The nomination should further show how the Walden grant will impact a critical mass of the student body and how teachers and administrators are making their school a better place for students to learn and for teachers to work.
+The nomination should further show how the Walden grant will impact a critical mass of the student body and how teachers and administrators are making the school a better place for students to learn and for teachers to work.
 The nomination should detail the school’s plan to host guests who will shadow educators throughout the day on Nov.
-15, 2012.
+21, 2013.

 Who will choose the recipients?